Modular binary octahedral symmetry for flavor structure of Standard Model: Fermion models based on modular symmetry

 \subsection{Dirac fermions}

 We start with the analysis of the Dirac fermions.
 The most general form of the Yukawa superpotential for the Dirac fermion masses can be written as

 where all independent $2O$ contractions should be considered and different $2O$ invariant contractions are associated with distinct Yukawa coupling constants.
 Modular invariance allows us to fix the modular form multiplets $Y^{(k_{\psi^{c}}+k_{\psi})}$ once the weight and representation assignments of the fields $\psi$, $\psi^{c}$ and $H_{u/d}$ are specified.
-In table~\ref{Tab:2O_MM}, we summarized the possible modular form multiplets of $2O$ up to weight $10$.
+In table~\ref{Tab:2O_MM}, we summarize the possible modular form multiplets of $2O$ up to weight $10$.
 However, we will only consider the modular forms involved in fermion models up to weight $6$ in this work.
 Since the higher weight modular forms generally lead to more free parameters which will weaken the predictive power of models.

-In order to obtain all possible fermion mass matrices, we first consider all possible independent representation assignments for the LH and RH fermions as well as the resulting sub-matrix of fermion mass matrix.
-In table~\ref{tab:fermion_submatrix}, we list the independent pairs of the representations of fermions $(\rho_{\psi^{c}},\rho_{\psi})$ and the corresponding sub-matrix of fermion mass matrix which are obtained using the Kronecker products and Clebsch-Gordan (CG) coefficients of $2O$ given in the table~\ref{tab:2O_CG-1st} of Appendix~\ref{app:2O_group}.
-The sub-matrices are $n_{R}\times n_{L}$ matrices, with $n_{R}$ and $n_{L}$ are the number of generations of the involved right-handed and left-handed fermions respectively.
-Note that in table~\ref{tab:fermion_submatrix}, we do not discuss explicitly the cases where the assignments of the left-handed fermions and the right-handed fermions under $2O$ are switched, since in this case we only need to transpose the original sub-matrix to obtain the new sub-matrix.
+In order to obtain all possible fermion mass matrices, we first consider the independent representation assignments for the LH and RH fermions as well as the resulting sub-matrix of fermion mass matrix.
+In table~\ref{tab:fermion_submatrix}, we list all independent pairs of the representations of fermions $(\rho_{\psi^{c}},\rho_{\psi})$ and the corresponding sub-matrix of fermion mass matrix which are obtained using the Kronecker products and Clebsch-Gordan (CG) coefficients of $2O$ given in table~\ref{tab:2O_CG-1st} of Appendix~\ref{app:2O_group}.
+The obtained sub-matrices are $n_{R}\times n_{L}$ matrices, with $n_{R}$ and $n_{L}$ are the number of generations of the involved RH and LH fermions respectively.
+Note that in table~\ref{tab:fermion_submatrix}, we do not discuss explicitly the cases where the assignments of the LH fermions and the RH fermions under $2O$ are switched, since in this case we only need to transpose the original sub-matrix to obtain the new sub-matrix.
 In concrete models, once the assignments of representations and modular weights of matter fields are fixed, we can easily read out the explicit form of fermion mass matrices from table~\ref{tab:fermion_submatrix}.
 We now consider distinct assignments of Dirac fermion fields as well as the resulting mass matrices.

 \begin{itemize} \item{$\psi\equiv (\psi_{1},\psi_{2},\psi_{3})^{T}\sim \mathbf{3}/\mathbf{3'},~~\psi^{c}\equiv (\psi^{c},\psi^{c},\psi^{c})^{T}\sim \mathbf{3}/\mathbf{3'}$}